LouisBrunner/valgrind-macos/README.md

 Note that every version from macOS 10.12 onwards currently has the following issues:

-- crash when using wqthread which is used in certain UI frameworks, especially Apple's, e.g. CoreFoundation ([#4](https://github.com/LouisBrunner/valgrind-macos/issues/4))
 - using threads and signals together is undefined (crashes, hanging, etc), note: a few tests were disabled because of that
 - drd crashes on 10.15 (probably onwards)
 - dhat crashes (seen macOS 14 arm64)